jlengstorf/lengstorf.com/content/blog/when-things-go-wrong.md

 [^boring]:
   You know that excitement you feel when you learn a new skill and get it right?
 Your first bike ride without training wheels; your first kiss; your first properly-fingered E chord — none of these would have been very exciting without the possibility and previous experience of getting it wrong.

+**BONUS:** The checklist is also available as an infographic.
+[Click here to view and/or download it.](/images/when-things-go-wrong-survival-checklist.jpg?utm_source=what-to-do-when-things-go-wrong-a-survival-checklist&utm_medium=infographic&utm_campaign=resources) Print it out, send it to a friend, or share it around on your social networks!

 ### Step 1: Breathe; This Is What We Trained For